awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 If the server you are connecting to uses SSL and has a certificate, then you can configure the driver to verify the identity of the server using one\-way authentication\.

 One\-way authentication requires a signed, trusted SSL certificate for verifying the identity of the server\.
 You can configure the driver to use a specific certificate or access a TrustStore that contains the appropriate certificate\.
-If you do not specify a certificate or TrustStore, then the driver uses the default Java TrustStore \(typically either `jssecacerts` or `cacerts`\)\.
+If you don't specify a certificate or TrustStore, then the driver uses the default Java TrustStore \(typically either `jssecacerts` or `cacerts`\)\.

 **To configure one\-way SSL authentication**